UI5/inspector/README.md

 5. From the newly opened window select the folder to which the zip file was unpacked
 6. Restart Chrome or Edge
 7. Open a OpenUI5/SAPUI5 based web application like: [https://openui5.hana.ondemand.com/explored.html](https://openui5.hana.ondemand.com/explored.html)
+8. Open Developer Tools via menu or shortcut F12 or Ctrl+Shift+I
+9. In Developer Tools a new Tab UI5 is shown.
+Click on UI5.

 ## Local development and use